isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1815.md

 ---
-title: 'Automatic Nut Splitter'
+title: 'Automatic Flow Wrap Packaging Machine'
 permalink: /productivity-solutions-grant/solutionrepo/solution1815
 ---

-## Automatic Nut Splitter
+## Automatic Flow Wrap Packaging Machine

 ## Overview

 **Description**

-The automatic nut splitter is used to cut through nuts within seconds.
-It is very useful for removing corroded nuts where a torque tool is unable to loosen the nut.
-It is also safer to operate as there are no open flames unlike using traditional torching.
-The risk of the operator injuring his hands is also lower as compared to using  a hammer and chisel.
+Flow Wrapping, or Horizontal Form-Fill and Seal (HFFS) is the process of making a horizontal bag from a single roll of film.
+Heat is applied to the ends of the film to form a sealed package.
+The equipment is widely used in the fresh produce sector as it ensures the products are wrapped securely based on the size and shape of the product or tray.

-Cost of equipment capped at $7,500 per unit
+Cost of equipment capped at $37,500 per unit

 ## Solution Packages Option(s)